Financial Statements can be a bit of a mystery to the uninitiated. If you begin to glaze over

 A business may show a profit, but if the Balance Sheet doesn’t look healthy cash flow squeeze can be the result and make it very difficult to run and grow the business.

-Maximisation of what the business owns and minimization of what it owes is the key to business financial health.
+Maximisation of what the business owns and minimisation of what it owes is the key to business financial health.